teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week3_Monday.md

-# What You Should Know From Lecture: Week 3
+variable# What You Should Know From Lecture: Week 3

 ### Monday:
 #### Announcements-